St John's Wood: Built environment

 St John's Wood was among the first London suburbs with lower-density villa housing and frequent avenues but fewer communal garden squares.
 Most of the villas have since been subdivided and replaced by small apartment blocks or terraces.
 This pattern of development has made it one of the most expensive areas of London.

 Lord's Cricket Ground, home of Middlesex County Cricket Club and Marylebone Cricket Club (MCC), is an international test cricket ground known as the Home of Cricket on account of its role as the original headquarters of cricket.

-Abbey Road Studios are located on Abbey Road, where The Beatles recorded, notably the Abbey Road album, the cover of which features the band crossing the road.
+Abbey Road Studios is located on Abbey Road, where the Beatles recorded, notably the Abbey Road album, the cover of which features the band crossing the road.

-RAK Studios, founded by producer Mickie Most, are located near Regent's Park.
+RAK Studios, founded by producer Mickie Most, is located near Regent's Park.
 A number of notable songs were recorded there, including the Thompson Twins' "Hold Me Now", Johnny Hates Jazz's "Shattered Dreams", Kim Wilde's "Kids in America" and Big Country's "In a Big Country".
 The studios have a Nubian Jak Community Trust plaque for Errol Brown, who recorded there as lead singer for Hot Chocolate.

 St. John's Wood Church Grounds contains the only nature reserve in the City of Westminster.
 Much of the neighbourhood is covered by a conservation area, a small part of which extends into neighbouring Camden.